FeeIa/geb2507-final-project-godot/README.md

 ## Run in Godot
 - Engine: Godot 4.5
-- Clone this repository as a ZIP file, then extract it as a folder.
+- Clone this repository or download it as a ZIP file, then extract it as a folder.
 - Open the extracted folder in Godot.
 - Click the Run button to launch the main scene of the game.